aaronlmathis/gosight-server/docs/internal/bootstrap/README.md

 import "github.com/aaronlmathis/gosight-server/internal/bootstrap"
 ```

-gosight/agent/internal/bootstrap/alertstore.go Alert Store Initialization This file contains the initialization logic for the alert store in the GoSight server.
-The alert store is responsible for storing and retrieving alert instances.
-It supports different storage engines, such as PostgreSQL.
-The initialization function takes a configuration object and returns an instance of the alert store.

-gosight/agent/internal/bootstrap/auth.go GoSight \- Authentication Initialization This file contains the initialization logic for the authentication providers in the GoSight server.
-The authentication providers are responsible for handling user authentication using various methods such as local authentication and OAuth2.

-server/internal/bootstrap/bufferengine.go GoSight \- Buffered Engine Initialization This file contains the initialization logic for the buffered engine in the GoSight server.
-The buffered engine is responsible for buffering metrics, logs, and data before sending them to the respective stores.
-It allows for better performance and reliability by batching writes and handling failures gracefully.

-server/internal/bootstrap/caches.go gosight\-server \- Caches Initialization This file contains the initialization logic for the caches in the GoSight server.
-The caches are used to store frequently accessed data in memory for faster access.
-The caches include metric cache, tag cache, process cache, and log cache.
-The initialization function takes a context and a data store as parameters and returns a pointer to the Cache struct containing all the caches.

-File: gosight/agent/internal/bootstrap/event\_store.go Description: This file contains the initialization logic for the event store in the GoSight server.
-The event store is responsible for storing and retrieving events.
-It supports different storage engines, such as PostgreSQL.
-The initialization function takes a configuration object and returns an instance of the event store.
+SPDX\-License\-Identifier: GPL\-3.0\-or\-later

+Copyright \(C\) 2025 Aaron Mathis aaron.mathis@gmail.com

+This file is part of GoSight.

+GoSight is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or \(at your option\) any later version.

+GoSight is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with GoSight.
+If not, see https://www.gnu.org/licenses/.

-File: gosight/agent/internal/bootstrap/init.go Description: Package bootstrap initializes the GoSight server.
+Package bootstrap initializes the GoSight server.
 It sets up the logging, metric index, log store, metric store, data store, agent tracker, meta tracker, websocket hub, user store, event store, rule store, emitter/alert manager, evaluator, and authentication providers.
 It loads these components into a SystemContext and returns an error if any of the components fail to initialize.

-File: gosight/agent/internal/bootstrap/logstore.go Description: Package bootstrap initializes the log store for the GoSight agent.
-The log store is responsible for storing and retrieving logs.
-Supports different storage engines, such as JSON File and VictoriaMetrics Initialization function takes a configuration object and returns an instance of the log store.

 ## Index